Black Diamond Technician Review

 Our Analysis and Test Results

-We laud the addition of the Technician to Black Diamond's lineup of harnesses, as they have been missing the versatile option that can do all styles of climbing.
+We laud the addition of the Technician to Black Diamond's lineup of harnesses, as they have been missing the versatile option that performs well at all styles of climbing.
 However, we lament that despite using the same Fusion Comfort Construction that is employed so effectively in the uber-comfortable Solution, the same effect is not replicated here.
-It's obvious to us that much of the comfort of the Solution comes from its suppleness, and for some reason, the waist belt and leg loops on this harness are stiff, rigid, and anything but soft.
-If this harness actually felt the same way that wearing a Solution does, it would be a no-brainer shoe-in for a top pick award.
-That said, we are happy that it has a large fifth gear loop on the back to accommodate the still pretty small rigid plastic gear loops found on the sides, and that they now offer a high-carrying capacity harness for less money than the overpriced Chaos.
+It's obvious to us that much of the comfort of this design comes from its suppleness, and for some reason, the waist belt and leg loops on this harness are stiff, rigid, and anything but soft.
+If this harnessfelt the same way that wearing a Solution does, it would be a no-brainer shoo-in for a Top Pick award.
+That said, we are happy that it has a large fifth gear loop on the back to accommodate the still pretty small rigid plastic gear loops found on the sides, and that it is a high-carrying capacity harness for relatively less money.

 When hanging, we notice that the weight on one's body is fairly evenly distributed between the waist belt and the leg loops.
-Hanging in the Technician, we find that the more rigid waist belt has an effect on how this harness distributes the load, and we feel more pressure on the top of our iliac crest and in the middle of the lower back than if we are hanging in the softer Solution.
+Hanging in the Technician, we find that the more rigid waist belt has an effect on how this harness distributes the load, and we feel more pressure on the top of our iliac crest and in the middle of the lower back than if we are hanging in other BD harnesses.
 The leg loops, despite also being more rigid in nature, do a just fine job of distributing the load over our hamstrings without cutting off circulation.
-We can't rate this harness as high as the Petzl Sama when considering hanging comfort, but we think it is better than the Petzl Sitta.
+We can't rate this harness as high as we would like when considering hanging comfort, but we don't think it's the worst option out there.

 Standing Comfort and Mobility

-All of the harnesses in this review are relatively comfortable to hang out in around the crag, and so the complaints we are forced to point out in order to decide relative differences are minor.
-And so, the stiffness of this harness is noticeable when wearing it and walking around, in particular the leg loops seem to have a shape of their own that simply don't rest flush and snug against our legs.
+All of the harnesses in this review are relatively comfortable to hang out in around the crag, and so the complaints we are forced to point out to decide relative differences are minor.
+And so, the stiffness of this harness is noticeable when wearing it and walking around; in particular, the leg loops seem to have a shape of their own that simply don't rest flush and snug against our legs.
 We notice that while the gear loops are plastic and rigid, they will still smush down against the body when trapped under pack straps, and so this harness is reasonably comfortable with a pack on.
-We don't want to be too harsh, but compared to the ultra comfortable Sitta, the most mobile and comfortable harness to wear, this one ensures that we feel very "present" in our harness.
+We don't want to be too harsh, but compared to the ultra-comfortable competition, this one ensures that we feel very "present" in our harness.